Photon-Factory-Development-Design/mcafee-react-app/README.md

-# Gold Bond AWS Product Selector App
+# Mcafee AWS Product Selector App

 This project was built by React and deployed to AWS Ads pages.